Honeywell Xenon vs Zebra DS2208

 Pharmacies often scan small labels, prescription-related barcodes, product barcodes, patient-facing materials, and inventory labels.
 For that type of environment, the Honeywell Xenon is usually the better performance choice.

 The Zebra DS2208 can work for front-counter retail pharmacy scanning, especially for standard product barcodes and checkout use.
-For more demanding pharmacy workflows, smaller labels, or heavier scanning, the Honeywell Xenon may be the better fit.
+For more demanding pharmacy workflows, smaller labels, or heavier scanning, the Honeywell Xenon scanner family may be the better fit.

 Which Scanner Is Better for Liquor Stores and Convenience Stores?